NorESMhub/NorESM/doc/model-description/ocn_model.rst

 .. _ocn_model:

-The ocean model, BLOM
+The ocean model
 =====================

-The ocean component BLOM (Bentsen et al., in prep.) is based on the version of MICOM used in NorESM1 and shares the use of near-isopycnic interior layers and variable density layers in the surface well-mixed boundary layer.
+The ocean component **BLOM** (Bentsen et al., in prep.) is based on the version of MICOM used in NorESM1 and shares the use of near-isopycnic interior layers and variable density layers in the surface well-mixed boundary layer.